TradesViz alternative: Rize Trade vs TradesViz (which trading journal should you use?)

 You want to separate strategy problems from execution problems

-You need structured daily routines, not just after-the-fact analytics
+You need structured daily routines beyond after-the-fact charts

-You trade with emotions — FOMO, revenge, tilt, overtrading — and want to measure their cost
+You trade with emotions (FOMO, revenge, tilt, overtrading) and want the dollar cost made visible

-You're a prop firm trader who keeps funding and blowing challenges
+You're a prop firm trader who keeps funding challenges and blowing them

 You want community accountability alongside your journal

-You've tried spreadsheets or data-heavy tools and quit because the effort-to-insight ratio felt terrible
+You've tried spreadsheets or data-heavy tools and quit because the effort-to-insight ratio felt brutal

-You're primarily looking for the lowest-cost multi-asset journal
+You're looking for the cheapest multi-asset journal on the market

 You want maximum dashboard customization and API access